elithrar/dotfiles/README.md

 -----
 - Sets up a Linux or macOS based development machine.
+- Can be run in WSL on Windows!
 - Safe to run repeatedly (checks for existing installs)
 - Repository at https://github.com/elithrar/dotfiles
 - Fork as needed